-- Liquid Chromatography - Mass Spectroscopy (LCMS)
+- Liquid Chromatography-Mass Spectroscopy (LCMS)

 - Fourier Transform Infrared (FTIR) Spectroscopy

-Characterization of heritage materials
+Characterisation of heritage materials

 Artefacts of cultural-historical significance comprise a wide variety of materials and usually exhibit a fairly complex three-dimensional structure and heterogeneous chemical composition.
-During its life cycle, an object can undergo modifications or alterations induced by interaction between the material and environment.
+During its life cycle, an object can undergo modifications or alterations induced by an interaction between the material and environment.
 Several analytical methods, from surface to volume investigations, can be used to identify their material and assess its state.
 During the study, the preservation of the integrity of the object has always been a mandatory requirement.
-In the past, this was a great restriction to the scientific investigating of heritage materials.
-Today, technical advancement and a multi methodological approach allow us to gain invaluable knowledge without sampling.
+In the past, this was a great restriction to the scientific investigation of heritage materials.
+Today, technical advancement and a multi-methodological approach allow us to gain invaluable knowledge without sampling.